dataloop-ai-apps/google-vision-adapter/README.md

    *Detects and extracts information about entities in an image, across a broad group of categories.
 Returns different labels found.*

 3. **Face Detection**
    *Detects human faces within an image.
-Returns bounding boxes for each face and can include additional attributes (e.g., likelihood of joy, sorrow, anger, and surprise).*
+Returns bounding boxes for each face.*

 4. **Logo Detection**
    *Identifies logos from well-known brands within the image.
 Returns bounding boxes and the corresponding brand names for each detected logo.*